cetic/fadi/USERGUIDE.md

 [Grafana](http://grafana.com/) provides a dashboard and alerting interface.

-Head to the Grafana interface, if you are using **minikube**, you can use the following command :
+Head to the Grafana web interface by taping in your browser the `grafana.traefikIngress.host`.
+E.g. :
 ```
-minikube service -n fadi fadi-grafana
+http(s)://grafana.test.local
 ```
 (the default credentials are `admin`/`password1`)